therenashah/Ethereum-dApp-WavePortal/README.md

 # Ethereum-dApp-WavePortal
-A website that let's anyone wave at me after connecting their wallet and have that data saved on the blockchain through an Ethereum smart contract.
+A website that lets anyone wave at me after connecting their wallet and have that data saved on the blockchain through an Ethereum smart contract.
 To make this a little spicy, when someone waves at me there is a random chance they can win a small amount of ETH from my site :)
 ✅ Deployed a custom Smart Contract.
 ✅ Built a "Connect Wallet" flow.